simkarwin/mimo_keras/README.md

-## mimo-keras is a more general version of ImageDataGenerator().load_from_dataframe():
+## mimo-keras is a more general version of ImageDataGenerator().load_from_dataframe() and ImageDataGenerator().load_from_directory():

-1. Supports all data with formats that are not supported by default in Keras.
-Because, yourself define data loader function.
+1. Supports all data formats that are not supported by default in Keras.
 2. Unlike Keras DataGenerator, you define only one data generator for all inputs and outputs.
-3. You can write your own data loader function.
+3. You can write your own data loader function due to data format.
 4. You can use your custom preprocessing pipeline per IO indepently without any limitation.
+For this pupose, fit your callable class and send it as data loader or preprocessor to generator.
+5. You can load data files (images, .numpy, .dicom, .nifti, ...) directly, without needing to copy them to the folders with predefined structures before training.

 Installation
 ------------